Why hasn't my order been filled?

 When there is a massive price drop or spike and no purchases or sales, respectively, a market order may not be filled.
 While rare, this can occur when there are market halts for price volatility.

 Orders placed on the day of an IPO may not always fill due to increased trading volatility.
 Also, stocks on the day of their IPOs are often more volatile than mature stocks, which can affect order fills for limit orders.
-Your limit order may not be filled if the limit price is at or above the displayed price, due to price fluctuations.
+Your limit order to buy may not be filled even if the limit price is at or above the displayed price, due to price fluctuations.

 If your buying power is within 5% of the total cost of your market order, you may not be able to place a market order.
 You can place a limit order instead to avoid the collar.